NileshSinhaYML/CL-demo/README.md

 To run the react application in the root run `$ yarn start:react`

 To run the vue application in the root run `$ yarn start:vue`

+To run the vanillaJS application in the root run `$ yarn start:vanilla`